 - (b) assessing the practical applications associated with automatic identification technologies, including, but not limited to, the tracking of merchandise within a chain of distribution, protection of merchandise against theft, and other beneficial uses by state, county and local governments, retailers, manufacturers, employers and schools; and - (c) preparing a report for submission to the governor and the legislature that provides specific recommendations regarding: existing state laws, regulations, programs, policies, and practices related to the use of automatic identification technology and whether legislation is necessary to regulate the use of such technology; the privacy issues associated with the use of automatic identification technology by public and private entities; research on privacy issues associated with the use of automatic identification technology; current and anticipated or possible future uses of automatic identification technology; the benefits to consumers and businesses from the use of automatic identification technology; and public awareness on the use of automatic identification technology. - S 3.
 The task force shall issue its findings, in the form of a report, no later than November 30, 2016. - S 4.
-The task force shall consist of a total of seventeen members shall include the chairperson of the consumer protection board, the secretary of state, the commissioner of education, the director of the office for technology, the attorney general, and the mayor of the city of New York, or a designee of any of said officers.
-The remaining elevat-large members shall be appointed as follows: three shall be appointed by the governor; three shall be appointed by the temporary president of the senate and one by the minority leader of the senate; three shall be appointed by the speaker of the assembly and one by the minority leader of the assembly.
-One each of the appointments of the governor, temporary president of the senate, and the speaker of assembly shall be a member, officer, or employee of a consumer advocacy organization.
+The task force shall consist of a total of seventeen members shall include the superintendent of the department of services, the secretary of state, the commissioner of education, director of the office of information technology services, the attorney general, and the mayor of the city of New York, or a designee of any of said officers.
+The remaining eleven, at-large members shall be appointed follows: three shall be appointed by the governor; three shall be appointed by the temporary president of the senate and one by the minority leader of the senate; three shall be appointed by the speaker of the assembly and one by the minority leader of the assembly.
+One each of the appointments of the governor, temporary president of the senate, and the speaker of the assembly shall be a member, officer, or employee of a consumer advocacy organization.
 One of the appointments of the governor shall be a member, officer, or employee of a financial institution that employs automatic identification technology systems in one or more of its products.
-One of the appointments of the governor shall be a member, officer, or employee of a statewide association representing and advocating for the interests local governments.
-One of the appointments of the speaker of the assembly shall be a member, officer, or employee of a statewide association representing primarily retail businesses.
-One of appointments of the speaker of the assembly shall be a member, officer, or employee of a manufacturer of radio frequency identification systems.
+One of the appointments of the governor shall be a member, officer, or employee of a statewide association representing and advocating for the interests of local governments.
+One of the appointments of the speaker of the assembly shall be a member, officer, or employee a statewide trade association representing primarily retail businesses.
+One of the appointments of the speaker of the assembly shall be officer, or employee of a manufacturer of radio frequency member, identification systems.
 One of the appointments of the temporary president of the senate shall be a member, officer, or employee of a statewide trade association representing the grocery industry.
-One of the appointments of the temporary president of the senate shall be a member, officer, or employee of a national high technology trade association with a significant presence in the state representing the radio frequency identification technology manufacturing industry.
-An organization shall be considered a consumer advocacy organization if it advocates for enhanced consumer protection in the marketplace, educates consumers, and researches and analyzes consumer issues, including consumers' right to privacy.
+One of the appointments of the temporary president of the senate shall be a member, officer, or employee of a national high technology trade association with a significant presence in the state representing the radio frequenidentification technology manufacturing industry.
+An organization shall be considered a consumer advocacy organization if it advocates for enhanced consumer protection in the marketplace, educates consumers, and